wangyuanzhe90/wangyuanzhe90.github.io/_posts/2024-08-15-Academic-Service.md

   - category2
 ---

-I was appointed as an Associate Editor for Journal of Field Robotics.
+I am appointed as an Associate Editor for Journal of Field Robotics.